bibleexchange/romans__textbook/textbook/en/romans-en.md

 Possession of the Law will not save the Gentiles.
 The Jews will be judged by the Law that was given to them.

-#### Obedience is a requirement for justification.- Vs. 13
+#### Obedience is a requirement for justification.- v.
+13

 The hearers of the law are not just before God, but the doers of the law shall be justified.
 Paul is condemning the hypocrisy of the Jews.
 This verse must be understood within its context, for 3:20 declares by the deeds of the law shall no flesh be justified in the sight of God.
 God does not justify those who perform the works of the law, but to those who through faith accept the provision that has been afforded them whether under the Old or New covenant.
 Because the Jews had not obeyed the Law they will be condemned by the law.
 Many of the Jews had heard the law read in the synagogue, yet they did not obey what they had heard.
 Obeying the law required the sacrificing of animals.
 The law included provision for the atonement of sins through the blood of an animal.
 We understand these sacrifices were a shadow of Jesus death upon the cross which were only accepted by God as a figure of Him who was to come and pay the price in full for the sins of all humanity.
 Man has only been justified by the blood of Jesus Christ.
 Under the Old Covenant the Jew could be justified if he obeyed the law which included animal sacrifice for sin.
 The works of the law have never justified man.
 Justification is now only provided by faith in Jesus Christ.
 Christ is the fulfillment of the law.
 Under the New Covenant of Grace men can only be justified through Jesus Christ.
 The sacrifices of the law looked forward to redemption through Christ&apos;s blood and justification which is by faith.
 So today the only way man can obey God is to accept the atonement of Jesus Christ.

 > Galatians 3:24—Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.

-### The Law of God is written on the hearts of men. - Vs. 14—16
+### The Law of God is written on the hearts of men. - v.
+14—16

 #### The Gentiles can by nature do that which is contained in the law.